 Log Out (from the left side of the screen) when you are done.

 Every student Engineering account has a dollar-based print quota for printing.
-Currently, students are allocated $10.00 of print quota at the beginning of the fall and spring semesters, and $5.00 of print quota for the summer semester.
+As of fall 2014, students are allocated $40.00 of print quota at the beginning of the fall, spring, and summer semesters.
 At the beginning of each semester, print quota is reset to the allocated amount.

 Every month ECS charges negative print balances > $1.00 to your U-Bill.

 If you do not want printing charged to your U-Bill or you want to authorize a monthly amount less than $35, you must come into the ECS main office, 1256 SC.